Worklytics/psoxy/README.md

 Psoxy replaces PII in your organization's data with hash tokens to enable Worklytics's analysis to be performed on anonymized data which we cannot map back to any identifiable individual.

-It is intended to be a simple, serverless, transparent solution to p
+It is intended to be a simple, serverless, transparent solution to provide more granular access to data source APIs.
   - **serverless** - we strive to minimize the moving pieces required to run psoxy at scale, keeping your attack surface small and operational complexity low.
 Furthermore, we define infrastructure-as-code to ease setup.